eslint/rfcs/designs/2023-rule-options-defaults/README.md

 ### Prior Art

-The only standardized options application I could find was `@typescript-eslint/eslint-plugin`'s `defaultOptions` property on rules.
+The only standardized options application found in the wild is `@typescript-eslint/eslint-plugin`'s `defaultOptions` property on rules.
 It's visible in the plugin's [Custom Rules guide](https://typescript-eslint.io/developers/custom-rules#rulecreator), which suggests users wrap rule creation with a `RuleCreator`'s `createRule`:

 ```ts